Quick Tip: Blue vs Pink Dye Pregnancy Tests

 If you wait long enough for hCG to build up, there won’t be any doubts regardless of what test you use.
 That is because you start producing hCG as soon as the embryo has implanted (which is often between 8-10 days after ovulation) and it doubles approximately every 48-hours.⁣⁣⁣ ⁣But it’s those early days that give the blue dye tests a bad rep!
 That’s when your hCG levels aren’t high enough yet to produce a very obvious line.
 If you wait until 14 days after ovulation (which is NOT necessarily when your period is due!), your levels should be high enough to produce an obvious line on any test.⁣⁣⁣⁣⁣⁣

-My Favorite Pink Dye Pregnancy Test
+Why Choose Pink Dye Pregnancy Tests?